 Tournament’s maps – old and new – are filled with memorably mad architecture.
 There is nothing quite like leaping in low gravity between the three stratospheric towers in DM-Morpheus – particularly if you can gib someone in mid-air, spraying their gore through the sky.

 So there you have it, the best FPS games on PC.
 With so many upcoming PC games taking the form of shooters – we can still dream of a Half-Life 3 release date being announced, right? – now is a glorious time to be an FPS fan.
-So give that trigger finger a stretch, and keep practising your virtual headshots.
-After all, those Nazis, zombies, and virtual terrorists won’t shoot themselves.
+So give that trigger finger a stretch, keep practising your virtual headshots, and maybe download an fps monitor because more frames are never a bad thing.